 This privacy statement discloses the types of information we gather, how we use it and how to correct or change it.

 Who we are

 Aestha Limited (company number 07713028) is the data controller in relation to the processing of the personal information that you provide to us when you use our Services.
 It’s registered address is 161 Park Lane, Macclesfield, Cheshire, SK11 6UB.
 If you have any queries relating to our use of your personal information, or any other related data protection questions, please contact our clinic at email@example.com.
-Our Data Protection Officer is Asta Valanciute of Aestha Ltd. To contact our Data Protection Officer please email firstname.lastname@example.org or write to us at Aestha Clinic at Wimpole Street,25 Upper Wimpole Street, London, W1G 6NF.
+Our Data Protection Officer is Asta Valanciute of Aestha Ltd. To contact our Data Protection Officer please email firstname.lastname@example.org or write to us at Aestha Clinic at 21 Welbeck st, London, W1G 8EE.

 How do we collect personal information